There’s been a lot of talk recently about New Marketing; how communication is now all about engagement, how the consumer is boss and such like.

-What Market Research could Offer Business
+What the Market Research Department could Offer

-If you can’t answer YES to all of these questions, then I believe you should consider changing jobs, before you find yourself redundant and replaced by the information analytic, machine-learning “robots” of the future.
+If you can’t answer YES to all eight of these important questions, then I believe you should consider changing jobs, before you find yourself redundant and replaced by the information analytic, machine-learning “robots” of the future.

 What do you think?
 Is it already too late for market research?
 Can the profession reinvent itself?
 ESOMAR, which claims to be “The essential organisation for encouraging, advancing and elevating market research worldwide” has been asking a lot of the right questions about the future of the profession recently, but it is up to researchers everywhere to make the change happen.
 Are you going to join the lead now, or follow reluctantly when your own management questions whether they really need a department that clings to the old ways of collecting and analysing information?